psudharsanan-godaddy/test-repo/docs/faq.md

 - [templates](../templates/README.md)
 - [values](../values/README.md)

-The `test` folder contains a Java-based test project where we add tests to guard our Helm chart against unexpected changes.
+The `test` folder contains a Java-based test project where we add tests to guard our Helm chart against breaking changes.

 ## What resources of an application are NOT managed by this Helm chart?